 Under our most recent analysis, NAFCU believes 45 credit unions would have been downgraded during the financial crisis under this proposal.
 Of those 45, 41 of credit unions would be well-capitalized today.
 To have avoided downgrade, the institutions would have had to increase capital by \$145 million, or an average \$3.2 million per institution.
-As the chart on the next page demonstrates, almost all of the credit unions that would have been downgraded-95%-are well capitalized or adequately capitalized today without NCUA's risk-based capital proposal being needed.
+As the chart on the next page demonstrates, almost all of the credit unions that would have been downgraded-95%-are well capitalized or adequately capitalized today.
+This provides strong evidence that NCUA's risk-based capital proposal is unnecessary and unduly burdensome.

-Current status of the credit unions that would
+Current status of the credit unions that would have been downgraded in 2009 under RBC2